aliyalewis/Babysitting-Form/SurveyFormGuidelines.md

 User Story #2: I can see a short explanation with id="description"in P sized text.

-User Story #3: I can see a formwith id="survey-form".
+User Story #3: I can see a form with id="survey-form".

 User Story #4: Inside the form element, I am required to enter my name in a field with id="name".